IBM/tensorflow-kubernetes-art-classification/README.md

   - name: bluemix-secret
   restartPolicy: Never
 ```
-Update eval-model.yaml file with your images name and secret name just like in step 6
+Update eval-model.yaml file with your image name and secret name just like in step 6

 Deploy the pod with the following command: